dipankar77/coders/wp-content/plugins/copy-delete-posts/readme.txt

 = Is this plugin GDPR friendly? =
 Copy Delete Posts WordPress plugin doesn’t store any site visitor information so it is completely GDPR friendly.

-= ACF incompatibility =
+= ACF compatibility =
-ACF is not fully supported by Copy Delete Post, as ACF is something more than a simple post.
+ACF is fully supported by Copy Delete Post Premium, as ACF is something more than a simple post.
 The plugin can only cop native posts and pages ( that are aligned with WordPress standards ).
 ACF does not stick with these standards as they put multiple posts attached to one post ID, which is visible on the list, while others are hidden.
-So it’s tricky but our co founder is working on adding ACF plugin in the future ( c priority ).

 = Is the plugin also available in my language? =
 So far we have translated the plugin into these languages: